 Stories and Advice from Gluten-Free Students

-By Shelby Kaho of One Hurdle at a Time
+By Shelby Kaho

 College has its obvious challenges: increased workload, time management, difficult material and distractions.
 For me, however, the greatest challenge has been something most people wouldn’t even think about: getting food.
 As an 18-year-old college student with celiac disease, I’ve had to get creative with my food.
 I’ve found that I can’t always rely on my dining hall.

 When I first inquired about being able to get gluten-free food in the dining hall the summer before I moved in, the staff was very positive and willing to help.
 I found that once I arrived on campus they were very hospitable, but had no plan set in place for dealing with special dietary needs.
 It was a day-by-day kind of thing where you had to track someone down and have them make you something special, which took a lot of time.
 By the time my food was ready, my friends would already be done eating.
 As an athlete heavily involved in track, I simply did not have the time to go through this process at every meal.

 After various meetings with the dining hall manager, I have set up plans for easier gluten-free dining for everyone and helped educate them on issues such as cross-contamination.
 Unfortunately, the dining hall management has been too preoccupied with finding a new executive chef to put these plans into action.
 I have been asked to help with the interviewing process with the top two candidates, and once one of them is hired, I hope to work one-on-one to create a gluten-free menu.